-Exclusive — Sen.-Elect Lummis in Georgia: Democrats Will ‘Punish’ Gun Owners with Taxes
+Exclusive — Sen.-Elect Cynthia Lummis in Georgia: Democrats Will ‘Punish’ Gun Owners with Taxes

 Cawthorn, who will be the youngest sitting member of Congress once he is sworn in, said, “If we lose the Senate, then western North Carolina values will not be represented.
 They will take away our most basic rights. … They want to take away our right to be able to defend ourselves.”

 Club for Growth, in addition to the bus tour, is pouring $10 million into voter turnout efforts for the two Senate races, which polls indicate are both nearly tied.
 Club for Growth President David McIntosh told Breitbart News on Saturday that his goal after observing that Republicans are “less enthusiastic” following the presidential race is to “get folks excited.”
-The bus tour and its slate of high-profile guests set to appear “helps generate enthusiasm [and] gets the volunteers going so they really work hard,” he said.
+The bus tour and its slate of high-profile guests “helps generate enthusiasm [and] gets the volunteers going so they really work hard,” he said.

 Write to Ashley Oliver at aoliver@breitbart.com.